-- Identify individuals who may have a "primary health need" and understand the importance of engaging the individual and their representatives in the CHC process. - Describe the concept of "primary health need" and apply the concept to case examples to understand when the quality and quantity of care is beyond the scope of the LA's limits to provide. - Understand the LHB's duties and responsibilities to co-ordinate the process from completion of checklist to decision on funding and finalisation of care plan. - Understand and apply the key principles of assessment and decision-making to practice examples in CHC cases. - Examine the Decision Support Tool with a detailed look at the domains with practical examples. - Examine the importance of creating and collating evidence which will contribute to clear reasoned evidence-.based decisions. - Explain the role the LHB has in care planning and case management. - Identify when and how joint funding may be appropriate where CHC eligibility is not established. - Identify and correctly challenge CHC decisions by initiating and progressing dispute resolution between agencies.
+- Identify individuals who may have a "primary health need" and understand the importance of engaging the individual and their representatives in the CHC process. - Describe the concept of "primary health need" and apply the concept to case examples to understand when the quality and quantity of care is beyond the scope of the LA's limits to provide. - Understand the ICB's duties and responsibilities to co-ordinate the process from completion of checklist to decision on funding and finalisation of care plan. - Understand and apply the key principles of assessment and decision-making to practice examples in CHC cases. - Examine the Decision Support Tool with a detailed look at the domains with practical examples. - Examine the importance of creating and collating evidence which will contribute to clear, reasoned evidence-based decisions. - Explain the role the ICB has in care planning and case management. - Identify when and how joint funding may be appropriate where CHC eligibility is not established. - Identify and correctly challenge CHC decisions by initiating and progressing dispute resolution between agencies.

-Continuing NHS Healthcare for Managers (1 day)
+NHS CHC for Managers (1 day)

-This one day course, provides an in-depth exploration of the duties and responsibilities under the Welsh National Framework for Continuing NHS Healthcare.
-It has been designed for senior staff and managers and reflects legislative changes incorporating the Social Services and Wellbeing Act 2014.
+This course provides a one-day, in-depth exploration of the duties and responsibilities under the new NHS CHC National Framework 2002.
+Designed for senior staff and managers, it reflects legislative changes to incorporate the Health and Care Act 2022.

-Continuing NHS Healthcare is fundamentally a 'whole system' issue requiring leadership across and within statutory agencies in order to ensure that the needs of individuals who might have a primary health need are properly assessed and addressed.
-These individuals are, by definition, some of the most vulnerable in our society and it is vital that systems deliver a person-centred approach to the wide variety of situations that Continuing NHS Healthcare encompasses.
-Strong system leadership is therefore critical to the successful implementation of this National Framework.
+NHS Continuing Healthcare is fundamentally a 'whole system' issue, requiring leadership across and within statutory agencies, to ensure that the needs of individuals who might have a primary health need are properly assessed and addressed.
+These individuals are, by definition, some of the most vulnerable in our society and it is vital that systems deliver a person-centred approach to the wide variety of situations that NHS Continuing Healthcare encompasses.
+Strong system leadership is, therefore, critical to the successful implementation of this National Framework.

-The course aims to ensure that senior staff and managers have a detailed understanding of Continuing NHS Healthcare, to enable them to guide and challenge front line staff on how to apply the framework lawfully and ethically, to establish whether a person has a legal right to Continuing NHS Healthcare due to having a "primary health need".
+The course aims to ensure that senior staff and managers have a detailed understanding of NHS Continuing Healthcare to enable them to guide and challenge frontline staff on how to apply the framework lawfully and ethically to establish whether a person has a legal right to NHS Continuing Healthcare due to having a "primary health need".
 The course will also explore how to promote a person-centred, rights driven approach which demands defensible, evidence-based decision-making from practitioners.

-- Provide greater clarity to front line staff on how to interpret the Framework to ensure lawful, ethical, defendable eligibility decisions. - Explore and explain the duties and responsibilities of the LA under the Social Services and Wellbeing Act 2014 to include the specific requirements around the duties to cooperate, provide advice and assistance and work in partnership with LHBs. - Align the Continuing NHS Healthcare process with consent and principles of MCA to include best interest decision making. - Explain to staff how to resolve inter agency disputes.
+- Provide greater clarity to frontline staff on how to interpret the Framework to ensure lawful, ethical, defendable eligibility decisions. - Explore and explain the duties and responsibilities of the LA under the Care Act 2014 to include the specific requirements around the duties to co-operate, provide advice and assistance and work in partnership with the ICB. - Explain the duties and responsibilities of the new Integrated Care Boards under the Health and Care Act 2022 in respect of NHS CHC. - Integrate this policy with the new "Discharge to Assess" model taking account of the changes to The Care Act 2014 Section 74, Schedule 3 Discharge of Hospital patients with care and support needs. - Align the NHS CHC process with consent and principles of MCA to include best interest decision making. - Explain to staff how to resolve inter agency disputes.